pascalwhoop/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 1. Go into the folder `/home/rancher/united-manufacturing-hub/deployment/factorycube-edge`
 2. Create a new file called `development_values.yaml` using `touch development_values.yaml`
 3. Copy the following content to that file or use the following example [`development_values.yaml`](/examples/factorycube-server/development_values.yaml).
+   - You can download it directly to the deployment folder by using

+     ``wget -O /home/rancher/united-manufacturing-hub/deployment/factorycube-edge/development_values.yaml https://docs.umh.app/examples/factorycube-server/development_values.yaml``
-4. **(Only if you did not use example file)** Copy the certificates in `deplotment/factorycube-server/developmentCertificates/pki/` and then `ca.crt`, `issued/TESTING.crt` and `issued/private/TESTING.key` into `development_values.yaml`.
+1. **(Only if you did not use example file)** Copy the certificates in `deplotment/factorycube-server/developmentCertificates/pki/` and then `ca.crt`, `issued/TESTING.crt` and `issued/private/TESTING.key` into `development_values.yaml`.
 Additionally use as `mqttBridgeURL` `ssl://factorycube-server-vernemq-local-service.factorycube-server:8883`.
-5. Adjust `iprange` to your network IP range
+2. Adjust `iprange` to your network IP range

 Example for `development_values.yaml`:
 ```yaml